Improving Compound Activity Classification via Deep Transfer and Representation Learning: Introduction

-\subsection{Transfer Learning in SAR predictions}
+\subsubsection{Transfer Learning in SAR predictions}

 To alleviate the limited data problem in cheminformatics, various transfer learning~\cite{Altae-Tran2017,Simoes2018,Lee2019,Cai2020,Guo2021} and multitask learning methods~\cite{Dahl2014,Ramsundar2017,Xu2017,Rodriguez-Perez2019,Sosnin2019} have been recently developed.
-Inspired by the success of pretraining followed by finetuning in CV and NLP, Goh et al.~\cite{goh2018using} proposed ChemNet, where a deep neural network is pretrained on a large set of compounds in a self-supervised manner and then fine-tuned on individual activity/prediction tasks.
+Inspired by the success of pretraining followed by finetuning in CV and NLP, Goh \latin{et al.}~\cite{goh2018using} proposed ChemNet, where a deep neural network is pretrained on a large set of compounds in a self-supervised manner and then fine-tuned on individual activity/prediction tasks.
 Following the same idea, Li and Fourches~\cite{li2020inductive} proposed MolPMoFit which trains a Long Short Term Memory (LSTM)~\cite{Hochreiter1997} on SMILES strings of compounds and then fine-tunes the pretrained model on specific tasks.
 Although pretraining has been widely studied, existing work in cheminformatics do not demonstrate significant performance improvement over the state-of-the-art supervised models in a single-task setting.
 Moreover, models trained on SMILES strings do not explicitly leverage the topological information of compounds.
-Adversarial transfer learning has been rarely explored for SAR predictions and on graph-structured data.
-To the best of our knowledge, only recently Abbasi et al.~\cite{abbasi2019deep} combined multitask networks and adversarial domain adaptation to learn transferable molecular representations from multiple source bioassays to improve the prediction performance on the target bioassay.
-The authors evaluated their model on biophysics and physiology data sets such as Tox21, SIDER, BACE, ToxCast and HIV.
-Experimental results demonstrated that the proposed method outperforms no-transfer methods only on a few target tasks.
-Moreover, experimental results do not clearly demonstrate the contribution of the adversarial domain adaptation component to the overall performance.
-Overall, prior work on transfer-learning based SAR modeling do not clearly suggest a performance gain over conventional SAR models over a wide-array of target tasks.
+However, our methods use molecular graphs as inputs, and hence explicitly leverage the topological information.